umine-io/ProMiner/Motherboard_um.md

 # KNOWN ISSUES
 ### 1. The motherboard can not boot up normally with HDMI in WIN7 OS.
-    Notes: WIN7 Drivers not support for B250 Chipset well
+    Notes: WIN7 Drivers not support for B250 Chipset well Solution:Plug in HDMI after the board boot up